ZohaWajahat/mlops-kubeflow-assignment/README.md

 ### Task 1 Deliverable Requirements
 The following specific items are required as proof of completion for Task 1:

-• **Repository Screenshot:** A clear screenshot of your GitHub repository's main page showing the complete file structure created in this task.
+• **Repository Screenshot:** A clear screenshot of your GitHub repository's main page showing the complete file structure created in this task.<br>
 • **DVC Execution Screenshot:** A screenshot of your terminal/command line showing the successful execution of both the `dvc status` and `dvc push` commands.
 This proves the data is versioned and successfully mirrored to the remote storage.<br>
 • **`requirements.txt` Content:** The raw text content of your `requirements.txt` file, listing the essential libraries.